-- 1. The continuous frequency support implies that all output frequencies till 800 MHz are available with no gaps. - 2.
-The VCOs support two ranges: A Low Band Range of 4915.2 MHz to 5898.24 MHz and a High Band Range of 6875 MHz to 7812.5 MHz.
-Along with the fully flexibly output multiplexer for the output clocks, this provides for customer use cases to be easily supported with several concurrent frequencies for application scenarios possible from a single PLL. - 3.
-Specific multiples of 61.44 MHz are provided for Wireless applications.
-Please contact SiTime for more frequency options and details. - 4.
-The SiT95210 chips provide a GPIO latching function that allows for certain GPIOs to function as latched GPIOs that are latched along with the release of chip reset (using the RSTB pin) and can the same pin is released for other functions in steady state. - a.
-This requires the RSTB pin to be held low and released from low to high ONLY when all supplies to the chip have crossed 90% of their final value. - b.
-This further requires that the GPIOs whose inputs are used for GPIO latching should "Hold" the expected value for latching for at least 1ms of time after the RSTB pin has reached 90% of the VDDIO supply. - 5.
+- 6. The SiT95314 chips provide a GPIO latching function that allows for certain GPIOs to function as latched GPIOs that are latched along with the release of chip reset (using the RSTB pin) and can the same pin is released for other functions in steady state. - This requires the RSTB pin to be held low and released from low to high ONLY when all supplies to the chip have crossed 90% of their final value. - This further requires that the GPIOs whose inputs are used for GPIO latching should "Hold" the expected value for latching for at least 1ms of time after the RSTB pin has reached 90% of the VDDIO supply. - 7.
 The 0.001 ppt specification is for the smallest frequency step resolution available.
 Larger frequency step resolutions up to 100 ppm can be used also.
 The frequency resolution for the DCO mode frequency step is independently programmable for each DCO step. - a.
-DCO steps are applicable on both XO referenced PLLs (free run) and input referenced PLL (sync mode) - b.
-DCO step size is programmed in the programmable interface (PIF) using the serial I2C or SPI interface - c.
-DCO is enacted in response to a trigger.
-This trigger can be provided either with a register based write through the serial interface or a pin-based trigger where a GPIO is programmed for the purpose of the increment and decrement DCO trigger. - 6.
+DCO steps are applicable on both XO referenced PLLs (free run) and input referenced PLL (sync mode) - DCO step size is programmed in the programmable interface (PIF) using the serial I2C or SPI interface - DCO is enacted in response to a trigger.
+This trigger can be provided either with a register based write through the serial interface or a pin-based trigger where a GPIO is programmed for the purpose of the increment and decrement DCO trigger. - 8.
 The delay referred to here is delay between outputs from the same PLL.
 Such a delay can delay a clock by as much as 180 degrees which is half of a time period of the output clock with the resolution of 35 ps. - a.
 All output clocks from one specific PLL are phase aligned by default.
-Relative delay adjustment is then possible on each clock individually as defined by the T{RES} parameter for a total delay range of ±T/2 where T is the time period of the output clock. - 7.
-This is the skew between outputs from the same PLL such that they are set up with the same relative output phase shift code. - 8.
+Relative delay adjustment is then possible on each clock individually as defined by the TRES parameter for a total delay range of ±T/2 where T is the time period of the output clock.

+9. This is the skew between outputs from the same PLL such that they are set up with the same relative output phase shift code. - 10.
 The delay referred to here is from input to output hence it appears in the system as an input phase shift.
-All outputs from a PLL that is locked to a particular input can move by as much as 180 degrees of the input clock for the PLL (which is half the time period for the PLL input clock) and with a resolution of +/-10ps. - 9.
+All outputs from a PLL that is locked to a particular input can move by as much as 180 degrees of the input clock for the PLL (which is half the time period for the PLL input clock) and with a resolution of +/- - 11.
 For low PLL Loop Bandwidths, wake up time can be very large unless the speed up features are used.
 The speed up feature provides the user options to use a completely independent time constants for the wake-up transitioning to the regular bandwidth after frequency and phase are locked - a.
-Fast Lock Bandwidth needs to be less than 100 times smaller than the input clock frequency (divided input at PLL phase detector) for stable and bounded (in time) lock trajectory of the PLL - 10.
-Both input and feedback at 8MHz with the delays exactly matched and same slew for both for the chip - 11.
+Fast Lock Bandwidth needs to be less than 100 times smaller than the input clock frequency (divided input at PLL phase detector) for stable and bounded (in time) lock trajectory of the PLL - 12.
+This test is for 2 inputs at 8M that are switched to get a 156.25M output. - 13.
+Both input and feedback at 8MHz with the delays exactly matched and same slew for both for the chip - 14.
 Internal ZDB mode is supported concurrently on any number of PLLs.
 The delay specification here is for delay between the input port and output port of the chip.

-Table 7 Fault Monitoring Indicators
+Table 7.
+Fault Monitoring Indicators